willavelar/php-solid-single-responsibility-principle/README.md

 }
 ```

-In our small example, our class has two responsibilities:
+In this example, our class has two responsibilities:

 Bring in the report data.
 Format the report to JSON format.
 So we are violating the principle of single responsibility.